‘Our own dynasty’: Kansas City fetes latest Super Bowl win

 “Kind of getting used to it, but that’s OK,” said Liz Barber, 50, of Shawnee, Kansas.
 “It is good.”

-David Cordray, 38, from Kansas City, said ”We had a 50-year-drought, so it’s about time we had our own dynasty.”
+“We had a 50-year-drought, so it’s about time we had our own dynasty,” said David Cordray, 38, of Kansas City.

-A group of about 25 Chiefs fans from Kansas City who arrived about 6 a.m. cooked up a breakfast feast, complete with corn on the cob, bacon and potatoes and all the trimmings – and they had steaks ready for later in the day.
+Some 25 Chiefs fans who arrived about 6 a.m. cooked up a breakfast feast, complete with corn on the cob, bacon and potatoes and all the trimmings — and they had steaks ready for later in the day.
+Dominic Zamora, 18, said the group of friends were continuing a tailgating tradition at Chiefs games.

-Dominic Zamora, 18, of Kansas City, said the friends arrived about 6 a.m. to set up their tailgate, continuing a tradition whenever he and his friends attend Chiefs games.
-He said he expects to return for more parades in the coming years.

 “With Mahomes, there’s more to come,” Zamora said.
 “It’s going to be fun, and I’m excited to show up.”

-Note: This story has been updated to correct that it’s Kansas City’s second championship in four seasons, not in two years.